thkoch2001/tvlfyi_depot/README.md

 ## Miscellaneous notes
-* Install executables or scripts to `~/bin`
-  * should be fine as long as they are shared between computers with i386 architectures
+* Executables are shared at `~/Dropbox/bin` and not kept within this repository to avoid the bloat.
 * Map `<CAPS_LOCK>` key to `<ESC>`
 * Increase key-repeat rate
 * Decrease key-repeat-delay